executablebooks/MyST-Parser/docs/using/syntax.md

 Euler's identity, equation {math:numref}`euler`, was elected one of the most beautiful mathematical formulas.

+### How roles parse content

+The content of roles is parsed differently depending on the role that you've used.
+Some roles expect inputs that will be used to change functionality.
+For example, the `ref` role will assume that input content is a reference to some other part of the site.
+However, other roles may use the MyST parser to parse the input as content.

+Some roles also **extend their functionality** depending on the content that you pass.
+For example, following the `ref` example above, if you pass a string like this:
+`Content to display <myref>`, then the `ref` will display `Content to display` and use `myref` as the reference to look up.

+How roles parse this content depends on the author that created the role.

+(extra-markdown-syntax)=
 ## Extra markdown syntax

-Here is some extra markdown syntax which provides functionality in rST that doesn't exist in CommonMark.
+In addition to roles and directives, MyST supports extra markdown syntax that doesn't exist in CommonMark.
 In most cases, these are syntactic short-cuts to calling roles and directives.
 We'll cover some common ones below.

-This tale describes the rST and MyST equivalents:
+This table describes the rST and MyST equivalents:

 ````{list-table}
 ---